GamingLuke1337/tokovoip_v2-docs/pages/installation/Server/overview.md

 **Installation and configuration**
 The system is built using Node.js and relies on a correctly configured TeamSpeak environment.

 For compatibility and stability, `npm` is the recommended package manager.
-While Yarn, pnpm, or Bun are likely to work, they are not officially supported.
+While Yarn, pnpm, or Bun are going to work, we cannot assure official support for them.